bhagatsaurabh/hide-server/README.md

 sudo mkdir -p /data/workspace-volumes
 ```

-and done, provisioner service will take it from here for creating/activating/removing logical volumes.
+...and done, provisioner service will take it from here for creating/activating/removing logical volumes as the workspaces are created or deleted by end users.

 ## Feedback